microsoft/microsoft-performance-toolkit-sdk/documentation/Glossary.md

 |              | 10023    | 60,998     |
 |              | 10025    | 94,600     |

-NOTE: the SDK has no understanding of Pivot Tables.
+> ⚠️ Note: the SDK has no understanding of Pivot Tables.
 Tables created by a plugin are purely "flat" tables - i.e. tables similar the first one above.
 It is up to programs like [Windows Performance Analyzer](#windows-performance-analyzer) to use pivot information in a [Table Configuration](#tableconfiguration) to present a plugin's Table as a Pivot Table.

 See also: [Wikipedia Pivot Tables](https://en.wikipedia.org/wiki/Pivot_table).